-Exhibit C - Performance Reporting and Monitoring Move-In Assistance Program
+Exhibit C - Performance Reporting and Monitoring

 Quarterly reporting is a requirement of payment.
 Delays in submission of complete reports will delay payments of invoices to Contractor.
+Contractor agrees to meet the following performance measures and reporting requirements:

-1) Performance Measures
+A. Performance Measures